ortus-boxlang/boxlang-docs/beyond-the-100/asynchronous-programming.md

 ## runAsync()

 This function returns a **Future** object, an asynchronous operation's eventual result.
-A representation of what the operation will produce in the future, it takes in two arguments and returns a Boxlang Future object.
+A representation of what the operation will produce in the future, it takes in two arguments and returns a BoxLang Future object.

 * `callback:function` - Closure/Lambda function that returns a result to be resolved
 * `timeout:numeric` - Timeout for the asynchronous process in milliseconds